About Raquel Micit and Ryan Miner The Senior Soup

 All is good.

-Now is the perfect time to follow The Senior Soup’s step-by-step guide to ending your relationship with your family health care provider.
+Now is the perfect time to follow The Senior Soup’s step-by-step guide to ending your relationship with your family healthcare provider.

 Step 1: Break Up With Your Doctor Face-to-Face